Navid200/xDrip/docs/xDripSync.md

 Tap on xDrip plus security key settings only.
 ![](./images/SecuritySettingsOnly.png)

+The QR code will now display on the master phone.

-On the follower, tap on Settings &#8722;> Auto configure.
+On the follower phone, tap on Settings &#8722;> Auto configure.
 Scan the QR code shown on the master screen.
 This will change all the settings, on the follower, to follow the master.
 Ensure Settings &#8722;> xDrip+ Sync settings &#8722;> Disable all sync features is disabled on the follower.